Feeling the winter blues? Here are ten easy ways to make your home happier!

 According to research by Zayed University, exposure to more light is associated with improved mood, so be sure to expose windows as much as possible by opening the blinds and curtains all the way to brighten your house during the day.
 For nighttime, have soft overhead lighting or floor and desk lamps to soften the mood.
-You can add sconces, pendant lights, use different bulbs, or install low ambient or customized lighting to vary a room’s lighting.
+You can add sconces, pendant lights, use different bulbs, or install low ambient or customised lighting to vary a room’s lighting.

-3. Keep Less Junk
+2. Keep Less Junk

-If you don’t have closets to store things away in, purchase baskets or decorative boxes to do so.
+If you don’t have closets to store things away in, no problem.
+Simply purchase baskets or decorative boxes to do so.
 Put things into neater piles and stacks, eliminate unnecessary accessories and knicknacks, make your bed daily, and do the dishes after every use to create a feeling of calm and order.